Thursday, July 25, 2019

 Such a sweet story, no doubt this is a unique experience...

-Looking at her picture, i see such a so beautiful, kind and peaceful being!
+Looking at her picture, I see such a beautiful, kind, and peaceful being!

-I just can be with you in sadness and crying.
-What a bad fate, that she had to die too early by a virus...
+I just cannot be with you in sadness and crying.
+What a bad fate, that she had to die too early from a virus...

-I am sorry, I have to go to work soon, but will write more soon.
+I am sorry, I have to go to work soon, but I will write more soon.

 Sylvie, I give you a big hug and share your feelings.